These Brands Have Received a Stamp of Approval from the Royal Family, from Heinz to Nestlé

-- Jaguar Land Rover: Those royals and their fancy Range Rovers… The UK's largest premium automotive manufacturing business holds a nod of approval from the queen, Prince Philip and Prince Charles.
-(Obviously, this was granted before Philip had to give up his license.)
+- Jaguar Land Rover: Those royals and their fancy Range Rovers… The UK's largest premium automotive manufacturing business holds a nod of approval from the queen and Prince Charles.

 - Nestlé: The sweets brand has held a royal warrant since 1905.
 Around 97 percent of UK households consume Nestlé brands and more than $465 million worth of its products are sold there every year.

-- Samsung: So, does this mean the royals have Samsung phones for all their Fab Four group chats, then?
+- Samsung: So, does this mean the royals have Samsung phones, then?
 Notoriously private about their technology, the royal family did bestow the South Korean electronics giant with three royal warrants in 2012.

-- Swarovski: The Markle Sparkle is totally on board with this one.
-Granted in 2019, Swarovski is the official jeweler to Queen Elizabeth.
+- Swarovski: Granted in 2019, Swarovski is the official jeweler to Queen Elizabeth.

 - Twinings Tea: The royals have doled out warrants to four different tea companies (those Brits sure do love tea time!), but Twinings is the largest and oldest, having occupied the same premises on the Strand in London since 1706.